 Attendance

 As a school we take attendance very seriously and would like to remind parents that absences for holidays during term time will not be authorised.
-If you need to take your child out of school for another reason, which is exceptional, please complete a Term Time Absence Form which you can download here or is available from the school office.
-Thank you
+If you need to take your child out of school for another reason, which is exceptional, please complete a Term Time Absence Form.

 Every School Day Counts….
 Days off add up to lost learning